cmulholla/Library-Sale-Finder/README.md

 ![Example of all Michigan book sales shown in app](./example.png)

+If you want an exe of this project, just message me through 20cmulholland@gmail.com and I'll compile and upload one through this github page.

 ## Features

 - **Electron Application**: Built with Electron, providing a native desktop application experience across Windows, macOS, and Linux.